 Precursor of bis(2,2,2-trifluoroethyl) carboxymethylphosphonate, a useful intermediate for the Horner-Wadsworth-Emmons synthesis of (Z)-acrylates: Tetrahedron Lett., 24, 4405 (1983); Org.
 Synth.
 Coll., 9, 88 (1998).

 Hoang, D.; Kim, W.; An, H.; Kim, J. Flame retardancies of novel organo-phosphorus flame retardants based on DOPO derivatives when applied to ABS.
 Macromol.
 Res.
 2015, 23 (5), 442-448.

 Steinbach, T.; Wahlen, C.; Wurm, F. R. Poly(phosphonate)-mediated Horner-Wadsworth-Emmons reactions.
 Polym.
 Chem.
 2015, 6 (7), 1192-1202.

+Causes severe skin burns and eye damage.
 Fatal if inhaled.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.

 Precautionary Statements: P260-P264b-P271-P280-P284-P301+P330+P331-P303+P361+P353-P304+P340-P305+P351+P338-P310-P363-P501c